 The Ambrose School mission is to mature students in Christ as we integrate faith and reason through classical Christian education.
 The Bridge Program furthers this vision in the Treasure Valley by helping families participate more actively in their student’s education.
-Parent involvement is essential to a child’s education and we emphasize the family’s role by supporting parents with teaching, training, curriculum, assessment and accountability.
+We emphasize the family’s role by supporting parents with teaching, training, curriculum, assessment and accountability.

 WHAT IS THE AMBROSE SCHOOL BRIDGE PROGRAM?

 The Bridge Program is an educational model where instruction is shared between a Bridge teacher on campus and parents at home.
 Students receive the benefit of a brick-and-mortar classroom experience coupled with the benefits of homeschooling.
 An on-campus Bridge Program teacher provides students with instruction two days per week while parents use our lesson plans to teach the other three days at home.

 APPLY BY APRIL 15th TO RECEIVE $150 OFF YOUR FAMILY FEE!

 |WHO||Grades K-9 in the fall of 2018.
 Grades 3/4, 5/6, and 7-9 and may be combined for certain courses.
 A minimum of five students per grade is required for a class to be offered.|

 |WHEN||Classes meet between 8:00 AM and 3:10 PM on Tuesdays and Thursdays.|

 |WHERE||The Bridge Program meets at Valley Life Community Church, located at 6325 N. Locust Grove in Meridian, across the street from The Ambrose School.
 Some upper school classes may be held at The Ambrose School depending on student numbers.|